-The main day use area provides 40 paved parking spaces (including two ADA spaces), two picnic pavilions, a children's playground, two floating docks, and a swimming area.
-There is also a large 2,418 square foot picnic pavilion with restroom currently undergoing renovations.
-In the interim, portable toilets are provided by the parking lot.
+The main day use area provides 40 paved parking spaces (including two ADA spaces), two picnic pavilions, a children's playground, a floating dock, a metal shoreline-access ramp, and a swimming area.
+There is also a large 2,418 square foot picnic pavilion with restroom which was recently renovated in 2021.

 In this area, erosion along the Ochlockonee River shoreline due to boat landing and improper visitor access has been a longstanding issue.
 This erosion has exposed a stretch of sandy shoreline, which only further attracts boaters to land their craft in this area and improperly access the day use area facilities.
-In addition to shoreline restoration, more formal boat parking options will be developed.
-A new floating dock on the Ochlockonee River should be constructed, extending from the area of the existing floating dock toward the point at the confluence of the Ochlockonee and Dead Rivers.
-This dock will allow boats to easily tie-off and load/unload passengers.
+In addition to shoreline restoration, more formal boat parking options should be developed.
+A new floating dock on the Ochlockonee River should be constructed, extending from the area of the existing metal ramp toward the point at the confluence of the Ochlockonee and Dead Rivers.
+Prior to development, feasibility studies and environmental impact analyses must be conducted.
+This dock would allow boats to easily tie-off and load/unload passengers.
 Interpretive signage should be installed near eroded areas to communicate restoration efforts and the damage done by improper access.
-Cleats should also be added to the floating dock on the Dead River to accommodate boat mooring.
+Cleats should also be added to the floating dock on the Dead River to accommodate boat docking.
+If a new floating dock is not suitable for providing boat docking, then visitors are likely to continue beaching their craft along the shoreline, which has been one of the primary causes of erosive impact.